collective/collective.bpmproxy/README.rst

 collective.bpmproxy
 ===================

-Tell me what your product does
+Publish BPMN 2.0 processes from Camunda Platform 7, and interact with the processes with Camunda Forms or BPMN signals.

 Features
 --------

-- Can be bullet points
+* A custom content-type, "BPM Proxy" to publish an existing process with forms from a configured Camunda Platform 7 (later just "C7") instance as a CMS page with "sub pages" for currently open tasks in running instances of that process.

+* A porlet to list all tasks available in every running process on the configured C7 instance.

+* A content-rule action to broadcast BPMN signals events at the configured C7 instance from configured events at Plone.

+* Support to show related available users task forms also for pages of other types than BPM Proxy.

 Examples
 --------

-This add-on can be seen in action at the following sites:
-- Is there a page on the internet where everybody can see the features?
+TODO

 Documentation
 -------------

+..
 Full documentation for end users can be found in the "docs" folder, and is also available online at http://docs.plone.org/foo/bar

 Generate private key for Plone-Camunda JWT-authentication::